fxm90/dev-notes/README.md

 }
 ```

-## #19 – Log extension on `String` using swift literal expressions
+## #19 – Log extension on `String` using Swift literal expressions

-👌 Swift contains some special literals:
+👌 Swift provides several built-in literal expressions that capture contextual information at the call site:

 | Literal   | Type   | Value                                            |
 | :-------- | :----- | :----------------------------------------------- |